The Part Time FD Service

 “A part time or portfolio Finance Director (“Part Time FD”) is an increasingly popular service used by Small and Medium Enterprises (“SMEs”) to access high level finance skills in an affordable and flexible way.”

-Imagine the benefits to your SME of having a fully qualified, experienced Part Time FD on hand whenever you need them, but costing the fraction of a full time Finance Director.
+Imagine the benefits to your business of having a fully qualified, experienced Part Time FD on hand whenever you need them, but costing the fraction of a full time Finance Director.

-- Building from experience Develop your finance and infrastructure team and processes (including perhaps IT, HR and premises functions) with the benefit of an experienced partner to advise on key decisions.
+- Building from experience Enjoy developing your finance and infrastructure team and processes (including perhaps IT, HR and premises functions) with the benefit of an experienced partner to advise you on key decisions.

-- High calibre exposure Interim and part-time FDs have often trained with global accountancy firms and can share the benefit of their exposure to the very best business practice with you and your team.
+- High calibre exposure to knowledge, experience and contacts Part Time FDs have often trained with global accountancy firms and can share the benefit of their exposure to the very best business practice with you and your team.
 They also tend to have a great network of valuable contacts that prove invaluable for solving many business challenges.

-- Scalability, flexing commitment up and down as your needs develop Many of our candidates are looking for greater work life balance and are happy to provide support on a very flexible basis, scaling up and down their hours depending on your business needs.
+- Scalability, flexing commitment up and down as your business needs develop Our expert Part Time FDs are happy to provide support on a very flexible basis, scaling up and down their hours depending on your business needs.
 Typically, the minimum is one day a month, but this time would be spread over several days and your Part Time FD would be contactable at any time in the month.

-Signs that you may need some part time or interim resource
+Signs that you may need some Part Time FD help

-- Lack of clear and up to date management information to support your decision making and planning This is probably the sign that you will notice first – as the business grows it will become critical for senior management to keep track of important KPIs, cash flow etc. Often, in an overstretched finance department such information is not provided on a timely basis (if at all) and therefore is of little real value to you when it is produced.
+- Lack of clear and up to date management information to support your decision making and planning This is probably the sign that you will notice first – as your business grows it becomes critical to keep track of important KPIs, cash flow etc. Often, in an overstretched finance department such information is not provided on a timely basis (if at all) and therefore is of little real value to you when it is produced.

 If you suspect your finance department needs some support why not download our guide that will help you ask the right questions: